 We do not accept transfer students at this time.

 Oldest MCAT accepted is 3 years or last to the year of matriculation.
-For example applying in 2019 for 2020 start of medical school, MCAT must be taken no earlier than Jan 2017.
+For example: applying for 2023 start of medical school, MCAT must be taken no earlier than Jan 2021.

 While academics is only a portion of what we consider, there are general figures typically expected of competitive applicants.
 We use a holistic review process to evaluate full application.
 The average GPA is 3.7 and average MCAT 512.